Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

-## 4. Install BBS git tree and create bbs-3.y-bioc directory structure
+## 4. Clone BBS git tree and create bbs-3.y-bioc directory structure

 Everything in this section must be done from the biocbuild account.